Born in 1981 in Lansing, Michigan, USA

 AMT Salon, Haverkampf Galerie, Berlin, Germany

-A Few Small Nips, Mrs. Gallery, Maspeth, New York State, USA
+A Few Small Nips, Mrs. Gallery, Maspeth, New York, USA

 2021